Why more great white sharks are showing up in Atlantic Canada | CBC News

 DFO tagging

-Canada's Department of Fisheries and Oceans also tagged a great white shark in Nova Scotia, a young male off Port Mouton in 2018.
+Canada's Department of Fisheries and Oceans (DFO) also tagged a great white shark, a young male, in Nova Scotia off Port Mouton in 2018.

 It was the first great white shark tagged in Canada.

-It and a female tagged off Cape Cod spent the summer of 2018 off Nova Scotia.
+That shark and a female tagged off Cape Cod spent the summer of 2018 off Nova Scotia.

-The tracking device showed what appeared to be a search pattern to intercept grey seals moving from the huge colony on Sable Island to areas where seals come ashore in Nova Scotia and elsewhere on the Eastern Seaboard.
+The tracking device showed what appeared to be a search pattern to intercept grey seals moving from the huge colony on Sable Island to areas where seals come ashore in Nova Scotia and elsewhere on the eastern seaboard.

 It is part of a government effort to identify where the endangered predator lives — its "critical habitat" — when in Canada.